AvailLang/Avail/avail-plugin/README.md

 	// Indicates whether or not the Avail Standard Library, `avail-stdlib`
 	// should be imported into the roots directory useAvailStdLib = true

+    // Provides a custom name for the workbench jar created and run from
+    // the `assembleAndRunWorkbench` task.
+Defaults to "workbench". workbenchName = "sample-workbench"

     // Point to a file that contains the file header comment body to be used
     // by all generated modules.